 - Common Good Funds

 - Charitable Trust Funds

 - Bridge Homes LLP

+- SB Supports LLP

+- SB Cares LLP

-The Council is the sole trustee of the Common Good Funds and the Charitable Trust Funds and summary financial results for these entities appear on pages 94 to 98.
-In addition, Bridge Homes LLP, a partnership between the Council and Scottish Futures Trust Investments Ltd, created to invest in residential property and in which the Council is entitled to 99.999% of the profits and equally exposed to 99.999% of the losses, is also treated as a subsidiary body.
-The financial statements for Bridge Homes LLP are available from Council Headquarters.
+The Council is the sole trustee of the Common Good Funds and the Charitable Trust Funds and summary financial results for these entities appear on pages 95 to 98.
+Bridge Homes LLP, a partnership between the Council and Scottish Futures Trust Investments Ltd, created to invest in residential property and in which the Council is entitled to 99.999% of the profits and equally exposed to 99.999% of the losses, is also treated as a subsidiary body.
+SB Supports and SB Cares LLP are registered Limited Liability Partnerships between Scottish Borders Council and SBC Nominees, working in partnership to provide adult social care services.
+The financial statements for Bridge Homes LLP, SB Supports LLP and SB Cares LLP are available from Council Headquarters.